Three-day Taj Film Festival To Promote Film-making In UP

-The Global Taj International Film Festival has become popular with small-budget filmmakers and aspiring actors over the years, Suraj Tiwari, the director told IANS.
+The Global Taj International Film Festival has become popular with small-budget filmmakers and aspiring actors over the years, Suraj Tiwari, the director said.

 Tiwari said all films screened in the past and lined up for screening this year, have powerful social messages.